THEVAPERSGUIDE

 Session Experience

-2. Wait for heat-up (approximately 30-40 seconds)
+2. Wait about 30-40 seconds for heat-up

-4. Auto shutoff engages after cycle completes
+4. Auto shutoff kicks in after the cycle

 Heat-Up Time